Principal component analysis for second-order stationary vector time series: Methodology

 \subsection{Setting and method}

 Let $\by_t$ be observable $p\times 1$ weakly stationary time series.
 We assume that $\by_t$ admits a latent segmentation structure:

-where $\bx_t$ is an unobservable $p\times 1$ weakly stationary time series consisting of $q \, (>1)$ both contemporaneously and serially uncorrelated subseries, and $\bA$ is an unknown constant matrix.
-Hence all the autocovariance matrices of $\bx_t$ are of the same block-diagonal structure with $q$ blocks.
+where $\bx_t$ is an unobservable $p\times 1$ weakly stationary time series consisting of $q\; (>1)$ both contemporaneously and serially uncorrelated subseries, and $\bA$ is an unknown constant matrix.
+Hence all the autocovariances of $\bx_t$ are of the same block-diagonal structure with $q$ blocks.
 Denote the segmentation of $\bx_t$ by